-At Vidya Institute (Toronto, Canada) we offer a range of educational programs designed to provide students with a background in Classical Yoga.
-These courses, including Yoga teacher training, are intended for those seeking a deepening of study and practice in areas such as Yoga philosophy, Eastern psychology, Āyurveda and the greater Vedic tradition.
-Because these particular programs are ongoing and cumulative they offer the opportunity to develop a relationship with both teachers and a community of students.
-The format also allows the student to slowly build a body of living wisdom in regards to the vast field of Vedic studies.
+Vidya Institute offers a range of educational programs designed to provide students with a background in Classical Yoga.
+These offerings, including a Yoga Sutras Course and various workshops, are intended for those seeking a deepening of study and practice as well as offer the opportunity to develop a relationship with both teachers and a community of students.
+Courses are formatted to allow the student to steadily build a body of living wisdom in the vast field of Vedic studies.

-Vidya Institute’s workshops are intended for Yoga teachers, professionals, and also students of Yoga who are interested in a deepening of practice, as well as a more rigorous study of classical Yoga Philosophy and the greater Yoga tradition.
-The intensive nature of these courses provide students with an opportunity to strengthen their practice through an integrated approach to Yoga and its related Vedic disciplines.
+Vidya Institute’s workshops are intended for Yoga teachers, professionals, and students of Yoga who are interested in a deepening of practice and a rigorous study of classical Yoga Philosophy and the greater Yoga tradition.
+The intensive nature of these workshops provides students with an opportunity to strengthen their practice through an integrated approach to Yoga and its related Vedic disciplines.
 In addition, workshops are structured to reflect a balance of theory and practice, including both lecture and practice components.

 Please see the teaching schedule page for Gitte’s upcoming courses and workshops.